sassoftware/viya4-iac-aws/docs/user/Darksite_Experimental.md

 Step 3 - Copy deployment-machine-assets to deployment machine:
-- Copy (scp or rsync) the contents of the ["deployment-machine-assets/"](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/darksite-lab/deployment-machine-assets) directory to the "/home/ec2-user/viya/" directory.
+- Copy (scp or rsync) the contents of the ["deployment-machine-assets/"](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-deployment-darksite/deployment-machine-assets) ["deployment-machine-assets/"](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-deployment-darksite/deployment-machine-assets) directory to the "/home/ec2-user/viya/" directory.

+**TODO-FIX-LINK-TO-SCRIPT, missing script needs to be added to viya4-iac-aws**
-- Copy (scp or rsync) the ["darksite-iac-aws-mods.sh"](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-iac-aws/darksite-iac-aws-mods/darksite-iac-aws-mods.sh) script to the "/home/ec2-user/viya/gitrepos/" directory.
+- Copy (scp or rsync) the ["darksite-iac-aws-mods.sh"](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-iac-aws/darksite-iac-aws-mods/darksite-iac-aws-mods.sh https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-iac-aws-darksite/darksite-iac-aws-mod/darksite-openldap-mod.sh) script to the "/home/ec2-user/viya/gitrepos/" directory.
-- Copy (scp or rsync) the ["baseline-to-ecr"](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-deployment/baseline-to-ecr/) and ["mirrormgr-to-ecr"](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-deployment/mirrormgr-to-ecr) directories to "/home/ec2-user/viya/" directory.
+- Copy (scp or rsync) the ["baseline-to-ecr"](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-deployment-darksite/baseline-to-ecr/) ["baseline-to-ecr"](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-deployment-darksite/baseline-to-ecr/) and ["mirrormgr-to-ecr"](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-deployment-darksite/mirrormgr-to-ecr)  ["mirrormgr-to-ecr"](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-deployment-darksite/mirrormgr-to-ecr) directories to "/home/ec2-user/viya/" directory.
 - Manually download and copy your Viya deployment assets,license, and certs files into: "/home/ec2-user/viya/software/viya_assets/" directory.
 We will bypass the SAS Viya Orders API during deployment, by manually providing these in our ansible-vars.yaml.
-- (Optional) If you want to use OpenLDAP, you'll also need to copy (scp or rsync) the ["darksite-openldap-mod.sh"](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-deployment/darksite-openldap-mod.sh) to the "/home/ec2-user/gitrepos/" directory.
+- (Optional) If you want to use OpenLDAP, you'll also need to copy (scp or rsync) the ["darksite-openldap-mod.sh"](https://github.com/sassoftware/viya4-deployment/blob/feat/iac-1117/viya4-deployment-darksite/darksite-openldap-mod/darksite-openldap-mod.sh) ["darksite-openldap-mod.sh"](https://github.com/sassoftware/viya4-deployment/blob/main/viya4-deployment-darksite/darksite-openldap-mod/darksite-openldap-mod.sh) to the "/home/ec2-user/gitrepos/" directory.

+**FIX gitlab LINKS**
 Step 4 - Create Custom AMI for the jumpserver and nfs-server:
 - The base image used by IAC does not include the required nfs related packages.
 During initialization, IAC installs the nfs packages as part of the VM initialization.
 In a darksite, this will not be possible.
 To correct this, we'll need to create our own custom AMI and then slightly mod our viya4-iac-aws repo to add refernces for our AMI as well as remove the initialization steps in the cloud-init files (for jumpserver and nfs-server).
 Instructions to complete these steps can be found [here](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-iac-aws/custom-ami/).

+**FIX gitlab LINKS**
 Step 4 - Deployment fun:
 - Mod your viya4-iac-aws clone. ["darksite-iac-aws-mods.sh"](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-iac-aws/darksite-iac-aws-mods/darksite-iac-aws-mods.sh).
 If you completed Step 3 - it should be located in the "/home/ec2-user/viya/gitrepos/" directory on the deployment machine.
 Use it to also build the modded container (or build it manually if you'd like).
 - Update your terraform.tfvars (/home/ec2-user/viya/infrastructure/).
 I've tried to make this as dummy proof as possible..
 - Deploy IaC.
 I have provided a helper script for this /home/ec2-user/viya/01_iac_deploy.sh (simply automates the docker commands)

+**FIX gitlab LINKS**
 - Push helm charts and images (baseline and Viya) to ECR.
 Helper scripts: ["baseline-to-ecr"](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-deployment/baseline-to-ecr/) and ["mirrormgr-to-ecr"](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-deployment/mirrormgr-to-ecr) should be located in "/home/ec2-user/viya/" directory (if completed in Step 3)
 - (Optional) Run the viya4-deployment-openldap-mod and build the corresponding container.  ["darksite-openldap-mod.sh"](https://gitlab.sas.com/jocobu/viya4-aws-darksite/-/tree/main/viya4-deployment/darksite-openldap-mod.sh) should be in "/home/ec2-user/gitrepos/" directory (if complete in Step 3).
 - Update ansible-vars-iac.yaml (/home/ec2-user/viya/software/).
 I've tried to make this as dummy proof as possible.. you'll need to overwrite ALL of the following parameteres: